Visual search: an ecommerce revolution

 It is extremely important that you optimise your images now before visual search properly takes off in order to take advantage of its benefits, otherwise not optimising your images now will hinder your business when visual search becomes the norm.

-If you require help with optimising your product images, then contact us today at MintTwist to find out more about how we can help you achieve meaningful results.
+If you’re looking for help optimising your product images from the heart of the capital, our ecommerce seo London team can get things rolling.
+Contact us today at MintTwist to find out more about how we can help you achieve meaningful results.